b2broker

 You can earn from charging entry fees to challenges for new participants and those who want to re-take the challenge.
 You can receive investment revenues from the trader’s activities as they attempt to reach their objectives.
 Some goals may include investing in growing markets or doubling a given capital in actual markets.

-Once you hire investors who complete their tasks successfully, you can implement several profit-sharing methods to earn from the trader’s activities.
+Once you hire successful traders, you can implement several profit-sharing methods to earn from the traders’ activities.
 Nevertheless, you can create investing templates from successful trading systems and sell them as copy-trading strategies.

 Lowering Operational Costs

 Converting leads from interested individuals to clients can be costly.
-There are different sale funnels, lead generation firms and other intermediaries that will charge you for their services.
+There are different sales funnels, lead generation firms and other intermediaries that will charge you for their services.

 Retail brokers employ different marketing campaigns and advertising efforts to capture potential customers, which can be costly.
 Moreover, inexperienced traders require broad educational materials, support efforts and other investments before they become experienced.